-Copyright owners can use a system called Content ID to easily identify and manage their content on YouTube.
+Some copyright owners can use a system called Content ID to easily identify and manage their content on YouTube.

 - Block a whole video from being viewed

 - Monetize the video by running ads against it and sometimes sharing revenue with the uploader

 - Track the video’s viewership statistics

 YouTube only grants Content ID to copyright owners who meet specific criteria.
-To be approved, they must own exclusive rights to a substantial body of original material that is frequently uploaded by the YouTube user community.
+To be approved, they must own exclusive rights to a substantial body of original material that is frequently uploaded by the YouTube creator community.

-Content owners who repeatedly make erroneous claims can have their Content ID access disabled and their partnership with YouTube terminated.
+Copyright owners who repeatedly make erroneous claims can have their Content ID access disabled and their partnership with YouTube terminated.